 In solving a tame problem, the problem-solver knows when he has done his job.
 There are criteria that tell when the solution or a solution has been found.
-With wicked problems, you never come to a "final", "complete" or "fully correct" solution - since you have no objective criteria for such.
+With wicked problems, you never come to a "final", "complete" or "fully correct" solution since you have no objective criteria for such type of problems.
 The problem is continually evolving and mutating.
-You stop when you run out of resources, when a result is subjectively deemed "good enough" or when we feel "we have done what we can".
+We stop when we run out of resources, when a result is subjectively deemed "good enough" or when we feel "we have done what we can".

 iii.
-Solutions to wicked problems are not true-or-false, but better or worse.
+Solutions to wicked problems are not 'true or false', but better or worse.